heatweb/heat-network/README.md

 If you already have your MQTT heat network up and running, the example flows include real-time dashboards to accesss data on the network.
 These can be used for remote monitoring, commissioning, or to enable custom alarm routes to be programmed.
 You will need server to know the server details and your personal credentials for access.

 This protocol can also be used in conjunction with an array of apps for mobile devices, providing the topics required to access readings, or to send commands.
 Server details and personal credentials for access will need to be setup and provided by the network operator.
+Topics are provided under this protocol to enable pairing between users and devices using tapping functions (hot tap signals).

 ## Device Types